-Allahabad boasts its British era buildings, Mughal fort and tombs, and its special ‘red guavas.
-Also, people believe that a holy dip in this confluence will wash one of all the sins.
+Allahabad boasts its British-era buildings, Mughal fort and tombs, and its special ‘red guavas.
+Also, people believe that a holy dip in this confluence will wash away one of all the sins.
 Also, the Aarti(the lighting of the candles) should not be missed at the ghats around this Sangam.

-Ever wanted to witness two different colours of water bodies in one place?
+Ever wanted to witness two different colors of water bodies in one place?
 Then this is the end of your wait!

 Don’t miss the chance to be a part of Kumbh Mela.
 Book your trip with our Kumbh Mela Tour With Golden Triangle.

-This village was once a centre for Buddhists and home to numerous monks.
+This village was once a center for Buddhists and home to numerous monks.
 However, today it’s all reduced to remains of the older sights of recovered beautiful sculptures.
 ‘Krishna Bhumi’ or the land of Krishna, Mathura is amongst the most visited places in Uttar Pradesh.
-Temples dot around the famed Vrindavan and a sacred Yamuna River flow past it.
+Temples dot the famed Vrindavan and a sacred Yamuna River flows past it.
 Devotees throng the entire line, with 25 ghats, at dawn and sunset.

 Kushinagar is a very popular destination for Buddhists in India.
 This place is known for Lord Buddha to make his last sermon.
 Therefore, this place is of high importance amongst the Buddhist devotees.
 One of the must-visit places in Uttar Pradesh when in Mathura is the Indo-Japan-Sri Lanka temple.
 It is erected at a place where Buddha is said to have been cremated.
 This place has made a place for itself on Hiuen Tsang’s travelogues.
 Other places to visit include Wat Thai, Kushinagar museum etc.

-Our Sarnath destination page will take your closer to enlightenment.
+Our Sarnath destination page will take you closer to enlightenment.